RaresCode/JobsScrapers-Extended/README.md

 This project aims to streamline the process of gathering job details, including job title, city, country, and link, and subsequently integrating them into the peviitor.ro.
 This initiative leverages the power of Python and incorporates essential libraries like bs4 (Beautiful Soup) and requests for web scraping.

+In addition to web scraping, this project also utilizes Selenium for web automation.
+The test results are logged, and HTML reports are generated to provide comprehensive insights.

 ## Objectives

 This project encompasses the following primary objectives: